gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 `enable_mod` (`crates/carbon_app/src/managers/instance/mods.rs:300`) commits
 the on-disk rename (`tokio::fs::rename` at :348 for enabling, :358 for disabling) **before** the `ModFileCache.enabled` database write (`mfcdb::update_mod_file_enabled`, :361-367).
-Nothing reconciles the two if the process dies in between.
-A crash in that window leaves disk and DB permanently disagreeing: the mod is genuinely excluded from the game (its file is renamed to `<filename>.disabled` on disk), while `list_mods` — which reads `ModFileCache.enabled` — still reports it enabled in the UI.
-Clicking disable again does not fix it: `enable_mod`'s own preconditions check disk (`disabled_path.exists()` at :350-352), so it hits `bail!("mod is already disabled")` and refuses.
-The user is left looking at a mod the UI shows as enabled that does not load and cannot be toggled back through the UI at all.
+A crash in that window leaves disk and DB disagreeing: the mod is genuinely excluded from the game (its file is renamed to `<filename>.disabled` on disk), while `list_mods` — which reads `ModFileCache.enabled` — still reports it enabled in the UI.
+Clicking disable again does not fix it in the moment: `enable_mod`'s own preconditions check disk (`disabled_path.exists()` at :350-352), so it hits `bail!("mod is already disabled")` and refuses.

+**This is not permanent.** `cache_local`'s per-instance disk scan (`managers/metadata/cache/mod.rs`) compares every cached row against disk, including the enabled flag: the skip condition at :1723-1731 is `*real_size == entry.filesize && *enabled == entry.enabled && *addon_type ==
+entry.addon_type`, where `enabled` comes from the disk scan itself (derived from the `.disabled` suffix, not the DB — the same source `modVerify.ts` reads).
+A mismatch fails that condition, so the entry is left in `modpaths` rather than skipped, and gets re-upserted at :1790-1798 (`cache_mod_file_unchecked` → `upsert_mod_file_cache`, :1362-1372) with the disk-derived value, overwriting the stale DB row.
+This scan is queued for every instance at startup (`managers/instance/mod.rs:272-278`) and prioritised whenever the frontend opens an instance (`PRIORITIZE_INSTANCE_CACHE`, `api/instance/mod.rs:276-283`).
+So the disagreement is real but **transient**, and self-heals on the next local scan of that instance — in practice, the next time the user opens it.
+The user-visible symptom is a briefly-wrong toggle and one failed disable click, not a permanently wedged mod.

-`modLifecycle.spec.ts`'s disable/enable/delete tests read disk only (never the DB-backed `enabled` field the UI's switch reflects) specifically because of this — see the spec file's own module doc comment.
+`modLifecycle.spec.ts`'s disable/enable/delete tests read disk only (never the DB-backed `enabled` field the UI's switch reflects) specifically because of the non-atomic window above — see the spec file's own module doc comment.
+No test in this suite can be made flaky by it, either: `enable_mod` performs the rename and the DB write sequentially inside one handler before responding, and `toggleModEnabled` (`helpers/mods.ts`) awaits that response before returning, so there is no window in which a test's own assertion could observe the stale midpoint.

 ## Suite wall-clock